Stochastic transport equation in bounded domains: Existence of Weak Solutions

-Proof of Claim 2: Assertion $(i)$ and $(ii)$ follow similarly to the proof of Claim 1.
+Proof of Claim 3: Assertion $(i)$ and $(ii)$ follow similarly to the proof of Claim 2.
 Thus, let us show item $(iii)$.
-Again, we apply the Coarea Formula for the function $h$ and then, use the Area Formula for the map $\Psi_\tau$ to write $J_3$ conveniently as
+Moreover, as mentioned before we omit the localization procedure and the partition of unit argument.
+Applying the Coarea Formula for the function $h$, and then the Area Formula for the map $\Psi_\tau$, we have

-where $\delta_\mu(\tau)$ is the Dirac measure concentrated in $\mu$.
-Then, making the difference in $J_3$ and passing to the limit as $\mu \to 0$, with the helpness of the Dominated Convergence Theorem, also recall that we have omitted the standard regularization procedure, the proof of Claim 2 follows.
+where $\delta_\mu$ is the (approaching sequence) Dirac measure concentrated at $\mu$, and we have used the Dominated Convergence Theorem.
+Therefore, the proof of Claim 3 is finished.